jasongormanuk/autocomplete-dropdown/README.md

 Inspired and built upon [this article from Adam Silver](https://adamsilver.io/blog/building-an-accessible-autocomplete-control/)

-Implemented in pure JavaScript, zero dependencies, maintains and updates the original select element to ensure a form submit is non the wiser.
-To the server / form handler, it looks like you're still using the select element.
-To the user / screen reader you're using the enhanced search box.
+Implemented in pure JavaScript with zero dependencies, it maintains and updates the original select element to ensure form submissions remain unaffected.
+To the server or form handler, it appears as if you're still using the select element, while to the user or screen reader, it's an enhanced search box.

 ## Customisation

 It's possible to customise the autocomplete in two main ways:

-### Visually
+### Style API

-The component exposes a series of CSS Custom Properties as a kind of "style API" allowing you to wire in your own styles to fit your project / branding.
+The component exposes a series of CSS Custom Properties as its style API, allowing you to hook up your own styles to fit your project / branding.

 ```
 /* target the web component in your CSS and override its CSS Custom Properties */